-Monumental Outdoor Mural by Thomas Bayrle To Be Unveiled During Art Basel Miami Beach 2016 In Conjunction with Artist’s First Solo U.S. Exhibition at ICA Miami
+Monumental Outdoor Mural by Thomas Bayrle To Be Unveiled During Art Basel Miami Beach 2016 In Conjunction with Artist’s First Solo U.S. Exhibition

 Donated by Civic Leader and Developer Alex Karakhanian, 90-by-50-Foot Mural will be Visible along Interstate 195 by over 45 Million Drivers Annually

 As the Institute of Contemporary Art, Miami launches its final exhibition in its temporary space in the landmark Moore Building, the museum has partnered with local developer Alex Karakhanian and his wife Rena Karakhanian to install a larger-than-life-sized mural featuring the work of artist Thomas Bayrle in the Miami Design District.
 The 90-by-50-foot public artwork depicting a giant airplane will greet drivers passing by the Karakhanian-developed office building at 3704 NE 2nd Avenue, along one of the city’s busiest highways, Interstate 195.
 The museum will unveil the mural on November 29, in coordination with the opening of One Day on Success Street, Bayrle’s first solo U.S. museum exhibition, during Art Basel Miami Beach 2016.

 “We are so grateful to the Karakhanians and Craig Robins for their visionary civic leadership and generosity, which enables the realization of this incredible work of public art.
 This commission is just one example of how the museum will continue to define innovative platforms to activate public space and inspire dialogue through contemporary art,” said Ellen Salpeter, Director of ICA Miami.